 I still remember that in my junior year, my team and I participated in a smart car competition, which required us to design a PCB by ourselves.
 Just two weeks before we were going to take part in the competition, in the final debugging process of the car, we were surprised to find that the car could not move, which was terrible news for us.
 After careful inspection, we found that the PCB failed due to localized overheating, which meant that we needed to redesign the PCB and pay more attention to heat dissipation in a short time before the competition.
 In a word, if a board is not designed to dissipate heat, it could end up with operational problems or even complete failure.
-Therefore, it’s important to make sure you use adequate Thermal Management techniques in your design.
+Therefore, it’s important to make sure you use adequate PCB heat dissipation techniques in your design.
 Here are 3 important tips that will help you with your next project.

 If a PCB has a few (3 or less) heat generating devices, a heat sink or heat pipe can be added to the heating element.
-If the temperature cannot be lowered sufficiently, a fan can be useful to enhance the effect of heat dissipation.
+If the temperature cannot be lowered sufficiently, a cooling fan can be useful to enhance the effect of heat dissipation.
 When the number of heating devices is large (more than 3), a large heat sink (board) can be used, which is a special radiator customized according to the position and height of the heating device on the PCB or a large flat radiator cut out different component height positions.
 The heat dissipation cover is integrally buckled on the surface of the element, and it is in contact with each element to dissipate heat.
 However, the heat dissipation effect is not good due to the poor consistency of height during assembly and welding of components.
 Usually a soft thermal phase change thermal pad is added on the component surface to improve effect of heat dissipation.

 Tip 2: Designing the PCB Layout for Effective Heat Distribution

 A number of PCB design techniques can be used to control the distribution of heat without additional cost.
 Here are some tips to bear in mind for your next design: